jxiw/MambaInLlama/README.md

 pip install flash-attn==2.6.3
 ```

 If you install mamba-ssm using `pip install mamba-ssm==2.2.2`, you will need to manually change `CONDA_ENV_PATH/site-packages/mamba_ssm/modules/mha.py` to [this version](https://github.com/state-spaces/mamba/blob/014c094d11f780a27330657faabecaaded7a31db/mamba_ssm/modules/mha.py) to support GQA, since GQA is used in Llama3.
+The **mamba-ssm** used in my experiment is from this [commit](https://github.com/state-spaces/mamba/tree/49ddf8321e4987650e8dc8dc44caa44b892f207a).

 Alternatively, you can build mamba-ssm from source, but ensure the commit is after [this one](https://github.com/state-spaces/mamba/commit/014c094d11f780a27330657faabecaaded7a31db), which fixes the GQA bugs in generations.